futurediffusion/WD-14-Batch-Tagger/README.md

     pip install -r requirements.txt

+The requirements now use the CPU-only build of `onnxruntime`, which avoids black screens when launching the Gradio interface on machines without CUDA support.

 Alternatively you can simply double-click **run.bat**.
 It will create a `.venv` folder if needed, install the required packages and launch the Gradio interface.